 The Abergavenny Astronomy Society held its inaugural meeting on 8th November 2010 and was officially formed in February 2011.
 The society holds monthly meetings with guest speakers.
 Talks have included Impacts from Comets and Asteroids, Stellar Types, Lunar Observing, Radio Astronomy, Multiverse or Universe?, The Celtic Sky, History of Astronomy, Saturn and Her Moons, String Theory, The Herschel and Planck missions, Mars, Joseph Harris (18th c astronomer), X Ray Binaries and Early Modern Comets.

 All AAS Meetings are open to the public.
-Regular meetings held on Monday evenings at 7:30pm in the The Kings Head, Abergavenny.
+Regular meetings held on the last Monday of each month at 7:30pm in the The Hen and Chickens, Flannel Street, Abergavenny.
 See the “Home” or “Meetings” page for details.

 Annual membership is £10.
 Members pay £1 per attendance and visitors pay £2.